 “We urged Labour Council bosses to make a simple change to the plan for Wimbledon town centre to reflect residents' real opposition inappropriately tall buildings.

 “It was also disappointing to see Tory councillors choose party politics over people's concerns by not supporting our amendment.
-In doing so, they just backed the status quo, which doesn't any real planning restrictions on building heights at all.”
+In doing so, they just backed the status quo, which doesn't place any real planning restrictions on building heights at all.”

 Merton Liberal Democrats have now started a petition calling on the Council to ensure residents still have a say on Wimbledon’s skyline.